 If there is no temporal trend in temperature, and as such there is no correlation with other site-level trends, we could use random effects for the site term.
 We caution, however, that this adds back the random effects assumption.
 Further, for many studies investigating human-driven changes as their predictors of interest, assuming there is no temporal trend in drivers is difficult to justify.
 If the time between sampling events is unequal across sites, we can divide change by time between samples to model change per unit time.

 If we are uninterested in site specific trends, we can also calculate the second difference Δ2yij=Δyij-Δyi,j-1 which eliminates λi no longer requiring a site effect.
-This design (see Fig. 7C) has the advantage of estimating fewer parameters, and thus could prove more efficient, although cluster robust standard errors might prove important (see Box 4).
-Note that β1 in this model is estimating the effects of acceleration in change in temperature; this is still causal, but acceleration requires more thoughtful interpretation.
-This approach will also require clarity of explanation, as many reviewers can and will miss the subtlety (we speak from experience).
+Note that β1 in this model is estimating the effects of acceleration in the annual change in temperature .

 Using either temporal differencing design has several advantages.
 We again remove the effect of omitted confounders at the site level.
 We also remove the effects of separate temporal confounders.
 Thus, our estimate of a temperature effect is again causally identified.
 As we are handling two potential forms of omitted variable bias, our analysis would be more robust to omitted variable bias from unknown confounders.
-The main drawback of these approaches is the reduced sample sizes.
-We lose observations from one or two time periods.
+The main drawback of these approaches is the reduced sample sizes; we lose observations from one or two time periods.
 This reduction in the sample size reduces power and can lead to less precise standard errors, especially in the case of the second difference design.
-However, this reduction in sample size could be counterbalanced by the gain in efficiency from estimating fewer parameters.
-Regardless, temporal differencing can be incredibly useful in cases of both spatial and temporal omitted confounders - a situation all too common in many real ecological systems.
+However, this reduction in sample size could be counterbalanced by the gain in efficiency from estimating fewer parameters as compared to the fixed effect approach using dummy variables.
+Regardless, temporal differencing can be incredibly useful in cases of both spatial and temporal omitted confounders: a situation all too common in many real ecological systems.

 Comparison of Approaches